RamiKrispin/vscode-r/README.md

 ### The image layers

-The build process of Docker's images is based on layers.
-Depending on the context, the docker engine takes each one of the `Dockerfile` commands during the build time and translates it either into layer or metadata. `Dockerfile` commands, such as `FROM` and `RUN` are translated into a layer, and commands, such as `LABEL`, `ARG`, `ENV`, and `CMD` are translated into metadata.
-For example, we can observe in the output of the build of `rkrispin/vscode-python` image above that there are two layers:
+Docker builds images using a layers approach.
+Depending on the context, the docker engine takes each of the `Dockerfile` commands during the build time and translates it into layer or metadata. `Dockerfile` commands, such as `FROM` and `RUN`, create layers, and commands, such as `LABEL`, `ARG`, `ENV`, and `CMD`, create metadata.
+For example, we can observe in the output of the build of `rkrispin/vscode-r:ex1` image above that there are two layers:

-- The first layer started with `[1/2] FROM...`, corresponding to the `FROM python:3.10` line on the `Dockerfile`, which import the Python 3.10 official image
+- The first layer started with `[1/2] FROM...`, corresponding to the `FROM r-base:4.3.1` line on the `Dockerfile`, which import the base-R image from the Rocker project
 - The second layer started with `[2/2] RUN apt-get...`, corresponding  to the `RUN` command on the `Dockerfile`

-**To update....**
+# To update....

 <figure>
 <img src="images/docker-layers.png" width="100%" align="center"/></a>